dart-lang/site-www/src/content/guides/workspaces.md

   resolution: workspace
   ```

-* Run `dart pub get` anywhere in the repository, and this will:
+* Run `dart pub get` anywhere in the repository.
+This will:
   * Create a single `pubspec.lock` next to the root `pubspec.yaml` that contains
     the a resolution of all the `dependencies` and `dev_dependencies` of all the
     workspace packages.